Flying Around the World, 1

 Paragliding.
 Was it all smooth flying for her?
 Did she encounter any difficult flying conditions?

 Private Jet.
+Does Zara encourage young girls to aspire to become fashion models, actresses, and Pop singers?
 Is her goal to pilot a submersible and explore underwater shipwrecks?
 Does she want to be a submarine captain?

 Passenger Airliner, Commercial Plane.
 I have flown on an airplane.
 Yes or no?
 How does it feel to fly on an airplane?